GitNotebooks/GitNotebooks/docs/enterprise_security.md

 **Does the self-hosted application send any network requests to GitNotebooks?**

-No, self-hosted installations do not make any network requests except to GitHub.
-If hosting GitHub Enterprise Server, all network traffic remains within your VPN.
-It is recommended that you restrict network requests from the application server to your GitHub Enterprise Cloud environment if using GitHub Enterprise Cloud.
+Yes, as of version `1.1.0` self-hosted installations make a network request once per day to our license server to ensure that the customer has an authorized installation of GitNotebooks.

 **Does GitNotebooks have access to any Self Hosted data?**